prernajadhav2005-j/PRODIGY_SD_01/README.md

 #PRODIGY_SD_01
 !!Temperature Converter Project!!

 1. Project Overview:-The Temperature Converter Android App is a simple and user-friendly mobile application developed using Java and XML.
 The app allows users to convert            temperature values between Celsius, Fahrenheit, and Kelvin.
-Users can enter a temperature value and choose the desired conversion using clearly labeled buttons, with the result displayed instantly on the screen.

-This project demonstrates fundamental Android development concepts such as UI design, event handling, input validation, and mathematical calculations.
+Users can enter a temperature value and choose the desired conversion using clearly labeled buttons, with          the result displayed instantly on the screen.This project demonstrates fundamental Android development concepts such as UI design, event handling, input validation, and       mathematical calculations.
 2. Features:-
     -Converts temperature between:  * Celsius → Kelvin
                                     * Celsius → Fahrenheit